Committees and Volunteer Opportunities

 The Government Relations Committee monitors, evaluates and develops positions on proposed state and county legislation and regulations which affect the practice and profession of physical therapy and the profession’s role in the health care delivery system.
 The Committee works with the Chapter’s Legislative Counsel to develop proposed legislation that affects the practice of physical therapy, collaborating with other groups in the Chapter that need to develop legislation, and collaborating with external groups to develop coalitions, when appropriate.
 Interested?
 Contact us.

 Meetings: The Committee meets in person prior to each legislative session with our lobbying team and leadership.
-In addition, through legislative session we communicate via email and meet Thursday nights at 8:00 pm via zoom.
+In addition, through legislative session we communicate via email and meet weekly.
+Dates and times of meetings are set via doodle poll.

-Annual Lobby Week: Join us on February 7-11th for our Physical Therapy Impact Day.
+Annual Lobby Week: Join us on February 6-10th for our Physical Therapy Impact Day.
 We make the appts for you and will send you talking points and briefing packets.
-We have not been notified if the event is in person or virtual but most likely will be a hybrid.

 The Reimbursement Committee is responsible for addressing reimbursement issues for physical therapy services as they affect consumers, providers, employers and insurers.
 The Reimbursement Committee addresses numerous reimbursement issues including, but not limited to, documentation, fee schedules/screens/caps, coding/billing issues, insurer and government health policy, consumer/provider/insurer education, mediation and the audit process for review of claims for physical therapy reimbursement.
 So much changing, and it is imperative that we have knowledge of what is going on in the community and around the state.